uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/terminology.rst

      object or an event.

    Host/Device
-     OpenCL [OpenCLSpec]_ terms for referring to CPU that controls the connected GPU executing kernels.
+     OpenCL [OpenCLSpec]_ refers to CPU that controls the connected GPU executing kernels.

    JIT
      Just in Time Compilation --- compilation during execution of a program.

    Kernel
-     Code written in OpenCL or SYCL and executed on a GPU device.
+     Code written in OpenCL [OpenCLSpec]_ or :term:`SYCL` and executed on a GPU device.

    Observation
-     A pair of a :term:`feature vector <feature vector>` and a response if response is known, otherwise a feature vector.
+     A pair of a :term:`feature vector <feature vector>` and a :term:`response` if response is known, otherwise a feature vector.

    Model